CitComAI-Hub/Minimum_Viable_DataSpace_Infrastructure/examples/raw_fiware_consumer/README.md

-# Raw Fiware Data Source Example
+# Raw Fiware Data Space

 In this example, a Trust Anchor and a Data Space Consumer (Keycloak) are deployed on a Kubernetes (Kind) cluster.
 Both components (Trust Anchor and Keycloak) are deployed without any default configuration, which means: